smeggins/RedAcademyPong/README.md

     ball.js
         -added top and bottom paddle collision
-        -fixed a bug that was causeing the ball to get 'stuck' inside the paddle
+        -fixed a bug that was causing the ball to get 'stuck' inside the paddle

 ## Beta 3.0